Swiss trains aren’t the cheapest. Yet, there is a way to save up.

 For me, the Swiss Travel Pass has always been a great value because it gives me flexibility and I wanted to see a lot from Switzerland.

-If you need help choosing the right pass, email me at info@voicesoftravel.com.
+If you need help choosing the right pass, email me at info(at)voicesoftravel.com.
 I can answer additional questions or design a travel itinerary in Switzerland tailored to you.

 As I mentioned above, I got to travel 8 days in Switzerland using my Swiss Travel Pass Flex.
 I literally traveled through the entire Switzerland because I was so excited to see it all.